 Meg is the chair of the Nelson Regional Development Agency and brings with her a wealth of skills and knowledge from previous roles.
 A former World of WearableArt (WOW) CEO and Head of Marketing – Australasia for Air New Zealand, Meg started her career at the national airline as an accountant in 1996 after beginning her trade with Deloitte.
 She is a qualified accountant with diverse experience across key business disciplines of finance, human resource management, strategic planning and marketing.
-Meg is a Director on the boards of Cawthron Institute, MEVO and Halberg Disability Sports Foundation and is also a future Director of Meridian Energy.
-She is a Consultant for the Nelson Winegrowers Association and a Trustee of Appleby School.
+Meg is a Director on the boards of Cawthron Institute, MEVO and Halberg Disability Sports Foundation and is also a Consultant for the Nelson Winegrowers Association.

 Alan is an experienced corporate leader.
 He was CEO and Chair of McDonald's Restaurants New Zealand before moving to Chicago to become Vice President of Operations.
 He later became Regional Vice President in the Nordic region and Managing Director of McDonald's Sweden.
 Alan's professional director career started in 2009 and he is currently on the boards of Z Energy, NZ Post and Burger Fuel.
 He also serves on the TDC Commercial sub-committee as well as consulting to several small private companies.